-The Bishops have chosen the Friday of the Fifth Week of Lent as the Day of Prayer for Victims and Survivors of Abuse.
+The Bishops had originally chosen the Friday of the Fifth Week of Lent as the Day of Prayer for Victims and Survivors of Abuse.
+In consultation with survivors, from 2021, this was changed to the Tuesday of the Fifth Week of Easter.

-The Day of Prayer for Victims and Survivors of Abuse will be marked this year on Friday, 3 April 2020.
+The Day of Prayer for Victims and Survivors of Abuse was marked in 2020 on Friday, 3 April.

-The resources below can be used on the day itself or the surrounding days.
+The resources below were used on the day itself or the surrounding days.
 Resources may also be used at other times of the year.
 Indeed, the Service and the Mass, if offered across the deaneries of a diocese, would be celebrated throughout the year.

 It is important for the local Church to acknowledge and respond in prayer when it is able, rather than restrict its activities to just one day of the year.